-Note that the constant $c_0$ in the diffusive boundary condition is a normalizing constant that ensures that the equilibrium $F$ satisfies the boundary condition, i.e.
+Note that the constant $c_0$ in the diffusive boundary condition is a normalising constant that ensures that the equilibrium $F$ satisfies the boundary condition, i.e.

-so we want the first moment of $F$ to be finite in order for this boundary condition to make sense, hence we will assume in the diffusive case that $s>1/2$ since, by the assumptions \eqref{eq:F0} we know that exactly $2s$-moments of $F$ are finite. \\ These boundary conditions were introduced by Maxwell in \cite{Maxwell} in order to model the interaction between a particle and a boundary surface.
-The specular diffusion boundary condition models a billiard-like reflection, it can be seen as a first approximation of the reflection process where the boundary is assumed to be perfectly smooth fixed surface without any minute asperities.
-The diffusive boundary condition is then a correction of this smoothness assumption, it can be derived by considering the boundary to be a stratum of particles whose velocities are distributed according to the equilibrium $F$, in other words the boundary in a thick layer of particles at the thermodynamical equilibrium.
-When a particle reaches the boundary it collides with a particle from the thick layer and re-enters the domain.
-Note that, unlike the specular reflection condition, in the diffusive reflection case the velocity of a particle before and after its interaction with the boundary are independent from one another. \\ The diffusion approximation of \eqref{eq:LinBoltz} is obtained by investigating the long time, small mean-free-path asymptotic behaviour of $f$.
+so we want the first moment of $F$ to be finite in order for this boundary condition to make sense.
+By assumptions \eqref{eq:F0} we know that exactly $2s$-moments of $F$ are finite so we shall assume that $s>1/2$ when considering the diffuse reflections condition. \\ These boundary conditions were introduced by Maxwell in \cite{Maxwell} in order to model the interaction between a particle and a boundary surface.
+The specular reflections boundary condition models a billiard-like reflection, it can be seen as a first approximation of the reflection process where the boundary is assumed to be a perfectly smooth surface without any minute asperities.
+The diffusive boundary condition is then a correction of this smoothness assumption, it can be derived by considering the boundary to be a stratum of particles whose velocities are distributed according to the equilibrium $F$.
+When a particle reaches the boundary it collides with particles from the stratum and re-enters the domain.
+Note that, unlike the specular reflection condition, in the diffuse reflections case the velocity of a particle after reflection is independent from its velocity before reflection. \\ The diffusion approximation of \eqref{eq:LinBoltz} is obtained by investigating the long time, small mean-free-path asymptotic behaviour of $f$.
 To this end, we introduce the Knudsen number $\eps$ and the following rescaling of \eqref{eq:LinBoltz}-\eqref{def:generalBC}: